MobilityData/gbfs.org/docs/participate.md

 ## Contributing to this site

-To propose changes or additions to this site, [open an issue](https://github.com/MobilityData/gbfs.mobilitydata.org/issues/new) on the MobilityData GBFS Documentation repository.
+To propose changes or additions to this site, [open an issue](https://github.com/MobilityData/gbfs.mobilitydata.org/issues/new) on the gbfs.mobilitydata.org repository.

 Alternatively, you can provide feedback on this site by using the form below.

-<div data-tf-widget="BCiwESfg" data-tf-iframe-props="title=GBFS Documentation Platform Feedback" data-tf-medium="snippet" style="width:100%;height:400px;"></div><script src="//embed.typeform.com/next/embed.js"></script>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSe_3GvnCweXmwXzD1t68sDr01-yWbBx7pko0dz05AzbAw64mA/viewform?embedded=true" width="640" height="565" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 <hr>